|Nutritional Guidelines (per serving)|

 Remove from oven and let cool 10 minutes before slicing into squares and serving.

-Heat the oven to 350 F. Cover the top of the lasagna loosely with foil so it doesn't brown too quickly.
-Bake for 45 minutes, remove the foil and bake an additional 15 minutes or until bubbly hot (uncooked frozen lasagna will take longer).
+- Thawing before reheating or cooking often leads to a watery dish.
+Cooking directly from the frozen state is advised, whether the lasagna has already been cooked or not.
+Just heat the oven to 350 F, cover the top of the lasagna loosely with foil so it doesn't brown too quickly, and bake for 45 minutes.
+Remove the foil and bake an additional 15 minutes or until bubbly hot (uncooked frozen lasagna will take longer).